coxmediagroup/Tic-Tac-Toe/README.rst

 -----

-For more detailed information, including installation instructions and upgrade notes, see :ref:`DEPLOYNOTES`.
-For details about the features included in each release, see :ref:`CHANGELOG`.
+For more detailed information, including installation instructions and upgrade notes, see :ref:`DEPLOYNOTES.rst`.
+For details about the features included in each release, see :ref:`CHANGELOG.rst`.